-We have performed a limited review of the accompanying consolidated statement of Financial Position of Commercial International Bank (Egypt) S.A.E and its subsidiaries as at 30 June 2015 and the related consolidated statements of income, cash flows and changes in equity for the six months then ended, and a summary of significant accounting policies and other explanatory notes.
-Management is responsible for the preparation and fair presentation of these interim financial statements in accordance with the Central Bank of Egypt's rules issued on 16 December 2008.
+We have performed a limited review for the accompanying seperate statement of Financial Position of Commercial International Bank (Egypt) S.A.E as at 30 June 2015 and the related separate statements of income, cash flows and changes in equity for the six months then ended, and a summary of significant accounting policies and other explanatory notes.
+Management is responsible for the preparation and fair presentation of these interim financial statements in accordance with the Central Bank of Egypt's rules issued on 16 December 2008 and in the light of the prevailing Egyptian laws and regulations relating to the preparation of these financial statements.
 Our responsibility is to express a conclusion on these interim financial statements based on our limited review.